wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 LLMs are amazing at answering ambiguous questions, such as "Why did my girlfriend dump me?".

-This feature also makes them great at solving ambigous goals such as "Write some unit tests for main.py".
+This feature also makes them great at solving ambigous goals such as "Write some unit tests for main.py", where we don't define which tests or even the location of main.py in the file system.

 In the context of LLM agents, you can think of the user prompt as the *goal* the agent needs to achieve, and the LLM's answer as the *action* taken by the agent to attempt and achieve the *goal*.

 To make the agent more useful, we can give it access to tools.
-Here we talk about tools instead of actions, and it is up to the LLM how to use the tool to perform an action.

 For example, we can have a tool for writing files, that the LLM can use to perform edit, or delete actions on different files.

 Finally, we can put this in a loop.